david-mangena/isPalindrome/README.md

 Punctuation and spaces between the words or lettering is allowed.

 ## Project Setup
+You can run this program using any OS: Windows, macOS, Linux, etc.

+This course requires Python 2.7 or higher.

+You will need Git to copy this project code.

 Clone this repository ```https://github.com/david-mangena/isPalindrome.git```

 Run cd ```isPalindrome``` to enter the project.